-The Administration's overarching principle in its recommendations for potentially implementing a statewide Road Charge System is to build on existing systems and processes wherever possible.

-- This approach would help lower administrative costs and minimize implementation burdens to affected state agencies. - Public familiarity with these existing systems would make it easier for taxpayers to transition to paying a road charge.

-The recommended structure could support the transition of all 33 million passenger and commercial vehicles from fuel taxes to a road charge, likely in a phased rollout over 10 to 12 years after passage of legislation, or a subset of vehicles, such as only zero-emission passenger and commercial vehicles.
+- The Administration's overarching principle in its recommendations for potentially implementing a statewide Road Charge System is to build on existing systems and processes wherever possible. - This approach would help lower administrative costs and minimize implementation burdens to affected state agencies. - Public familiarity with these existing systems would make it easier for taxpayers to transition to paying a road charge. - The recommended structure could support the transition of all 33 million passenger and commercial vehicles from fuel taxes to a road charge or a subset of vehicles, such as only zero-emission vehicles.